CELEBRATING 40 YEARS

-The Directing Workshop for Women (DWW) at the American Film Institute is a hands-on film training program committed to educating and mentoring participants in an effort to increase the number of women working professionally in screen directing.
+The Directing Workshop for Women (DWW) at the American Film Institute is a hands-on training program committed to increasing the number of women working professionally in screen directing.

-The DWW offers participants intensive training in narrative filmmaking in an innovative program.
-Each participant is required to complete a short film by the end of the program.
-DWW is open to women with three years of professional experience in the arts.
-The program is tuition-free though participants are responsible for raising funds for their projects.
+The DWW offers participants intensive training in narrative filmmaking in an innovative workshop.
+Each participant is required to complete a short film or series by the end of the program.
+DWW is open to women with three years or more of professional experience in the arts.
+The program is tuition-free though participants are responsible for raising the budgets for their projects.

-At the time of the DWW's launch in 1974, women made up less than 10% of working directors.
-Over 275 women have taken part in the DWW since the program was launched and 25% have gone on to direct professionally, many of whom have won awards in directing from the Director's Guild of America, the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts and Sciences.
-Among the DWW's alumnae are Maya Angelou, Anne Bancroft, Ellen Burstyn and Lesli Linka Glatter.
+At the time of the DWW's launch in 1974, women made up less than one percent of working directors.
+Over 275 women have taken part in the DWW since the program was launched and twenty-five percent have gone on to direct professionally, many of whom have won awards in directing from the Academy of Motion Picture Arts and Sciences, the Academy of Television Arts and Sciences, and the Director's Guild of America.

 Visit the Program section for details.
-Subscribe to the AFI DWW newsletter.
+Sign up for DWW updates here.